Tempel/notebook/README.md

 * _leather.svg_ & _leather.ngc_: Toolpath and G-code for cutting the leather
   backing.
 Converted to paths, split into layers, and exported with a feed rate of 350 mm/minute.
+* _backing.svg_ & _backing.ngc_ and _pocket.svg_ & _pocket.ngc_: Toolpath and
+  G-code for cutting the major wooden components.
+Converted to paths, split into layers, and exported with a feed rate of TBD mm/min.
+* _border.svg_ & _border.ngc_: Toolpath and G-code for cutting the notepad
+  border pieces.
+Also made out of wood, with the same feed rate, but four of these pieces must be cut to make a notebook, whereas only one of each other piece is needed.